fdecunta/minter/README.md

 A collection of functions for computing effect sizes of interactions for meta-analysis.

-⚠️ **This package is under active development and not yet stable.
-Use with caution.**

 ## Installation

 You can install the development version of minter from